Stoke Mandeville Spinal Research

 Overview

-Founded in 2006 and restructured as a Charitable Incorporated Organisation in November 2019, Stoke Mandeville Spinal Research (SMSR, Charity 1183744) is a national medical research charity dedicated to funding research that improves quality of life for people living with spinal cord injury (SCI).
+Founded in 2006 and restructured as a Charitable Incorporated Organisation in June 2019, Stoke Mandeville Spinal Research (SMSR, Charity 1183744) is a national medical research charity dedicated to funding research that improves quality of life for people living with spinal cord injury (SCI).
 The charity focuses specifically on preventing or improving the management of medical complications of non-progressive SCI.
-Since launching their research grants programme in 2019, they have committed over £400,000 to life-changing research across nine funded projects.
 SMSR is a proud member of the Association of Medical Research Charities (AMRC) and follows best practice standards for peer review.
 The charity is supported by a voluntary Board of Trustees and evaluates applications through an independent Scientific Advisory Board led by international experts in spinal cord injury.

 Funding Priorities

-- Application Method: Annual grant call with fixed deadline (typically February)
+• Application Method: Annual grant call with fixed deadline (typically mid-February)

 Priority Areas

-SMSR's research priorities were established through research conducted by Dr. Joost van Middendorp and the James Lind Alliance, involving people with SCI, carers, and clinicians.
-The charity now supports proposals across seven key areas affecting spinal cord injury quality of life:
+SMSR's research priorities were established through research conducted in collaboration with the James Lind Alliance, involving people with SCI, carers, and clinicians.
+The charity supports proposals across seven key areas affecting spinal cord injury quality of life:

 The charity places strong emphasis on proposals that will have short-to-medium term clinical impact and a demonstrable impact on quality of life for people with SCI.
 The emphasis is on treatment and management of people with non-progressive spinal cord injuries.